-While content on the web appears in a variety of different styles.
+Visual content on the web appears in a variety of different styles.
 From motion graphics and video, to pictures and interactive maps, there are lots of unique opportunities to display images.
-However we can’t disregard the power of good ol' fashioned text will always be the primary method for getting your message across.
-Fonts and typography present an opportunity for your website to be expressive, visually engage your visitors, and represent your brand's image and styling.
-As a result, finding the right font for your site and brand is more important than you might think, especially since navigating the world of fonts is a foreign concept.
+However we can’t disregard the power of good ol' fashioned text as the primary method for getting the message of your content across.
+Fonts and typography provide an opportunity for your website to be expressive, visually engaging to your visitors, and representative of your brand's image and styling.
+As a result, finding the right font for your site and brand is more important than you might think, especially if the idea of navigating the world of fonts is a foreign concept.
 It can be surprisingly tricky, but hopefully this quick guide can serve as a good place to start.

 Generally speaking, there are three primary categories when referring to fonts: